 Then it was the turn of the trendy barbers, located in between the bars and vintage shops.
 It’s just an open room with large mirrors and an old 80’s style hair dryer for a decor, but it’s always busy.
 One of those great scenes from a life of a true Thai hipster.

-Next door is the clear-cut leather belt and handbag shopkeeper.
+Next door on this walking street in Bangkok is the clear-cut leather belt and handbag shopkeeper.
 A dreamy shop full of floating dream catchers and native Indian headpieces draws my attention next door.
 It’s all so colourful.

 The Siam Gypsy Junction Market is especially lively on Friday and Saturday nights.
 There are live Thai bands in many of the bars who love to belt out some good old western rock anthems.

 It was one of our last nights in Bangkok when Charlie did the honours of singing “We are the Champions’ with the local band, great times!

 How About the Food?

 The food is fabulous, but please don’t judge us for eating a hearty burger in the land of the best local food on the planet.
 We’d been touring SE Asia on a budget for 8 months so, wanting to sink in your teeth into something a little bit more comforting and closer to our own culture is simply inevitable.
 We had plenty of noodles, sticky rice, lok laks and cau lao’s during our Southeast Asia trip.

 Our favourite place at the Siam Gypsy Junction market was Chic Burger, a teeny tiny narrow restaurant with a grill outside where the meat was prepared for our mouthwatering burgers.
 Paired with a bottle of nice cool Chiang, it’s a match made in heaven.